aplteam/Tatin/docs/SyntaxReference.md

 mat←{parms} ListPackages uri
 ```

+`uri` must be one of:

+* A path to an install folder, defined by the presence of a file `apl-buildlist.json`
-`uri` must be a path to a Registry and optionally a (possibly incomplete) package ID.
+* A path to a Registry and optionally a (possibly incomplete) package ID

+#### Install folder

+In case an install folder was specified a two-column matrix is returned:

+|[;1] |Carries the package IS
+|[;2] |Carries a star for principal packages

+#### Registry

-By default all packages saved in that Registry are returned, aggregated by major versions, as a two-column matrix.
+In case a Registry was specified by default all packages saved in that Registry are returned, aggregated by major versions, as a two-column matrix.

 You may specify an incomplete package ID; then only matching packages are listed.

 You may even specify just a package name, without a group name.
 That would not make a difference in case the name is only used once, but if it is used in several groups then all of them will be listed.

-`r` is a matrix with two columns.
+Returns a matrix with two columns.

 |[;1] | Package name
 |[;2] | Carries the number of major versions